Skip to Main Content

 Imagine my surprise when she had most of the folks on our trip eating her dust as she zipped along the sidewalks, maneuvered stairs, and was first in line at every bison-spotting stop along the way.
 She was certainly an inspiration for the rest of us.
 But not everyone — or even most folks — can burn rubber like she did.

-As travelers, you may be facing or may eventually face the question: what happens when you still have that urge to go but your bum knee or hip or other mobility slowdown prevents you from traveling in the way that you always have?
+As travelers, you may be facing or may eventually face the question: What happens when you still have that urge to go but your bum knee or hip or other mobility slowdown prevents you from traveling in the way that you always have?

 Mobility

-I know whereof I speak because, while I have long refused to admit the extent of my knee problems, I felt anxious on my last Road Scholar trip to Portugal.
+I know of which I speak because, while I have long refused to admit the extent of my knee problems, I felt anxious on my last Road Scholar trip to Portugal.
 I considered the possibility that my difficulties would prevent me — and perhaps my fellow travelers — from enjoying the journey.

 What I learned from my trip was to leave that guilt behind.
 There are usually others in the group who have similar concerns.
 And most folks will cheer you on.